 What is it about Mother’s day that causes an otherwise perfect day to leave me feeling empty and deflated?

 I spent years as an adult celebrating Mother’s day when I wasn’t yet a mother.
-We’d celebrate my Mom and my older Sister and honor them for all the hard work they put in as mothers every day.
+We’d celebrate my Mom and my older sister and honor them for all the hard work they put in as mothers every day.
 The husbands and I would try to prepare the perfect meal, give the most beautiful flowers, or somehow convey the great appreciation and admiration we had for them and their hard work and sacrifice.

 But somehow, no matter what, it never felt like enough.

 Nothing we could whip up or say or do could actually convey the magnitude of the gratitude we felt.
-And Mother’s Day is full of unspoken expectations.
-It’s impossible to delight and surprise when you’re up against invisible but real expectations.
+Mother’s Day is full of unspoken expectations.
+It’s impossible to delight and surprise when you’re up against invisible but very real expectations.

-Plus all the while, on top of the “not enough-ness” I felt in terms of my effort to please, I was simultaneously covering up my “less than” feelings because I wasn’t a mother myself.
-(Even during the years when I didn’t think I even wanted to be a mother, those feelings were there.)
+Plus all the while, on top of the “not enough-ness” I felt in terms of my effort to please, I was simultaneously covering up my own “less than” feelings because I wasn’t a mother myself.
+(Even during the years when I didn’t think I even wanted to be a mother, those feelings were always there.)

 Now, I am so grateful to be a mother myself, and cannot imagine it any other way.